-- If you have oil but not natural gas at the property, then an oil fired Aga cooker would be a good option to consider.
-This model will require a chimney as it has a conventional flue.
+If you have oil but no natural gas at the property, then an oil fired Aga cooker would be an option to consider.
+This model will require a lined chimney or flue.

 You may also wish to take into consideration the servicing requirements of your cooker when choosing your preferred fuel type: